sei-international/LEAPMacro.jl/docs/src/config.md

 The next several blocks contain some of the [exogenous parameters](@ref exog-param-vars) for the Macro model that are not specified in the files identified in earlier blocks.

 ### [Initial value adjustments](@id config-init-val-adj)
-The first block of model parameters contains adjustments that are applied to the initial values.
-They can be used to make a correction if, for example, the economy was recovering from a recession in the first year.
-These values should normally be set to zero when starting a calibration.
+The first block of model parameters specifies adjustments to initial values.
+They can be used to make a correction if, for example, the economy was recovering from a recession in the first year of the simulation.
+These parameters should normally be set to zero when starting a calibration.
 ```yaml
 #---------------------------------------------------------------------------
 # Adjustment parameters for initializing variables